sassoftware/viya4-deployment/viya4-deployment-darksite/README.md

 # Deploy to AWS EKS in Dark Site or Air-Gapped Site scenario

+### Acknowledgments

+The following individuals have contributed documentation, helper scripts and yaml templates that provided the basis for this document.
+- Josh Coburn
+- Matthias Ender

 This file describes procedures, helper scripts, and example files.
 First decide on your deployment scenario:

 1. The deployment virtual machine has Internet access but the EKS cluster cannot reach the Internet (dark site) - Follow procedures 1, 2, 4, and 6.